Bayer AG

 Core Worldview

-Institutional guidance is corporate and legal rather than faith-revealed.
+Institutional guidance is corporate, legal, and scientific rather than faith-revealed.

-Current governance and reporting show accountability orientation, but severe historical and current controversies keep this moderate-to-low.
+Reporting and governance show accountability orientation, but historical and current controversies limit the score.

 Contribution to Others